ohoachuck/wwdc-downloader/README.md

 `wwdcVideoPDFGet-curlVersion.sh <Apple Developer account login>`

 You will be prompted for your Apple Developer password.

-If you want to download the HD versions, globally replace "SD" throughout the script with "HD".
-Note that the HD files are roughly 6 times larger than the SD versions, so make sure you have enough free disk space.
+And SD videos will be downloaded by default.

+### Options
+You can try `wwdcVideoPDFGet-curlVersion.sh -h` for more options.
+This second script allow you to choose for SD vs HD videos format to download.

+For downloading HD videos:

+ - `wwdcVideoPDFGet-curlVersion.sh -f HD <Apple Developer account login>`

 More information on http://blog.hoachuck.biz/blog/2013/06/15/script-to-download-wwdc-2013-videos/